Charles Church, Plymouth

-Charles Church is a now derelict church, the second most ancient parish church in Plymouth, Devon, England.
-It was founded around 1640, but not completed for many years.
+Charles Church is a now derelict church in the UK.
+It was the second oldest parish church in Plymouth, Devon, England.

+Overview

+The church was founded around 1640, but not completed for many years.
 It is a Gothic style church, consisting of a west tower, with spire, a nave with north and south aisles, north and south porches, and a chancel with vestry.
-The tower was completed in 1708, the original wooden/lead covered spire was replaced by a stone spire in 1766.
+The tower was completed in 1708, and the original wooden/lead covered spire was replaced by a stone spire in 1766.

 During the nights of 21 and 22 March 1941, the church was entirely burned out by incendiary bombs during the Plymouth Blitz.
-When peace came it was decided not to rebuild the church.
+When World War II ended it was decided not to rebuild the church.
 In 1958, at a service conducted by the vicar of the parish, J Allen James, the church was dedicated as a memorial for the 1,200 civilian deaths in air raids.

-There have been several histories made of the church including two written in the early 20th century.
-Most focus on the fabric of the building rather than the spiritual life of the church and ministers, of whom Robert Hawker was a notable figure.
-There are several short accounts of his life and some much longer works.
+There have been several histories written about the church; most of them focus on the fabric of the building rather than the spiritual life of the church and ministers.

 Significance

-The church was an important centre of spiritual life for the city for 300 years; boasted a number of important clergy; and was the mother of many existing churches.
-Although now a monument, the tradition of ministry at "Charles" is not lost and is carried on by the Parish of Charles with St Matthias, one of its daughter churches a quarter of a mile away to the north.
+The church was an important centre of spiritual life for the city for 300 years as it was the mother of many younger churches and boasted a number of important clergy.
+Although the building is now a monument, the tradition of ministry at "Charles" is not lost and is carried on by the Parish of Charles with St Matthias, one of its daughter churches.
 It is an important landmark for the city of Plymouth.
-The senior church is St Andrew's Church, the mother church of Plymouth.
+St Andrew's Church is now the mother church of Plymouth.

-Founding (1634–1665)
+History

+Legal founding (1634–1641)

-In 1634, the mayor and thirty members of the council assembled and passed a resolution to petition the king, Charles I, for permission to divide the old Parish of Plymouth into two and build a second church.
+In 1634, the mayor and thirty members of the council assembled and passed a resolution to petition King Charles I, for permission to divide the old Parish of Plymouth into two and build a second church.